Denver Public Schools to provide free menstrual products to all students under new policy

 Now, thanks to a new policy likely to be implemented in the 2022-2023 academic school year, no students at Denver Public Schools (DPS) will have to make that choice.

-The program, called the Menstrual Care Program, is currently in place at some DPS schools, but the school board voted to make the program part of district policy, meaning free menstrual products will be provided for all students in the district.
+The program, called the Menstrual Care Program, is currently in place at some DPS schools, but if the school board votes to make the program part of district policy, free menstrual products would be provided for all students in the district.

 “We’ve had students that have to pick between a bus pass and pads or tampons…with this policy we are ending period poverty in DPS,” Anderson told Rocky Mountain PBS.